Hussein-Sharifi/Amazon_ECommerce_Analysis/README.md

 #### Price Distributions
-Next, let's look at price distributions.
-We will look at median price for each item.
+Next, let's look at price distributions per category both stacked and individually.
+Item pricing is given by median order price.
 What are consumers willing to pay per category?
 We will also look at percentage of purchases that are discounted.

 ![Order Density and Discount Percentage](https://github.com/Hussein-Sharifi/Amazon_ECommerce_Analysis/blob/master/outputs/figures/order_density_and_discount.png "Order Density and Discount Percentage")